Learn about Notion integrations.

 An internal integration adds the tools and services that your workspace needs to Notion in a way that's tailored to your people, workflows, and resources.

 After an internal integration is added to a workspace, members must give the integration access to the specific pages or databases that they want it to use.

 You need Admin level access to a workspace in order to add an internal integration to the workspace.

 If you don’t have Admin access to the target workspace, then you can always develop the integration in a personal workspace, and later ask a workspace Admin for help.

 Public integrations are built for a broad audience.
 Any Notion user, in any workspace, can use a public integration.
 Public integrations follow the OAuth 2.0 protocol to access multiple workspaces.

 By default, all integrations start out as internal integrations.
 You can change an integration from internal to public via the integration’s settings page.

 As part of the OAuth flow, you need to add a redirect URI in the public integration’s settings page.
 After a user authenticates with Notion, they’re pointed to the redirect URI.
 When they’re redirected, Notion also sends the redirect URI a temporary code as part of the auth flow.

-In a public integration’s settings page, you can provide a URL to a Notion template that a user can opt to duplicate as a page in their workspace during OAuth.
+When you create a public integration, you can provide a URL to a Notion page that a user can opt to duplicate in their workspace during the OAuth flow.